Peter Sládek

-Peter Sládek (born July 7, 1989) is a Slovak footballer who plays for OK Častkovce as a forward or a winger.
+Peter Sládek (born 7 July 1989) is a Slovak footballer who plays for Austrian club SCU Euratsfeld as a forward or winger.

 Club career

 He made his league debut for Spartak Myjava against Žilina on 13 July 2012.

 Sládek was originally presented as a late new signing of newly promoted Oostende at the end of the summer 2013 transfer window, but the transfer was cancelled a few days later as an administrative error has caused the transfer to be ruled invalid by the FIFA.
 Two months later, near the end of October, FIFA finally allowed the transfer to go through.